0xraion/capture-the-ether-solutions-foundry/README.md

 ### Guess the random number

-In this case the answer is generated "randomly" and stored "internally" in the contract (default visibility of state variables is 'internal'):
+In this case the answer is generated "randomly" and stored "internally" in the contract (default visibility of state variables is `internal`):

 ```solidity
 constructor() payable {